Hieromon/AutoConnect/mkdocs/acjson.md

 2. Load to AutoConnectAux and join to AutoConnect

-    This way declares AutoConnectAux in the sketch and loads the custom Web pages JSON document there.
-It has an advantage for if you want to define each page of a custom Web page individually or allocate AutoConnectAux objects dynamically on the sketch side.
+    This way declares AutoConnectAux in the Sketch and loads the custom Web pages JSON document there.
+It has an advantage for if you want to define each page of a custom Web page individually or allocate AutoConnectAux objects dynamically on the Sketch side.

     After loading a JSON document using the [AutoConnectAux::load](apiaux.md#load) function by each, integrate those into AutoConnect using the [AutoConnect::join](api.md#join) function.